aws/jsii/gh-pages/content/overview/runtime-architecture.md

 !!! bug "Missing Feature"
     As shown on the diagram above, there is nothing connected to the *Core* process' `FD#0` (`STDIN`).
-This feature will be added in the future, but currently this means *jsii* libraries have no way of accepting input though `STDIN`.
+This feature will be added in the future, but currently this means *jsii* libraries have no way of accepting input through `STDIN`.

 The *Wrapper* process manages the *Core* process such that: